 Cycle Time Control

 The chart plots points indicating cards that have metrics above or below average and beyond control limits.
 The chart can be plotted to track various metrics for cards – Cycle Time, Wait Time, Work Time, or Blocked Time.
-The cards should have exited from the End column or moved to End column if it is a Done column type and during the date range selected.
+The cards should have exited from the End column or moved to the End column if it is a Done column type and during the date range selected.

 Applying Filter